You may need a large spoon for my Texas-size peanut smoothie bowl.

 Did you know peanuts are grown in the ground?
 I bet you thought they grew on trees.
 I bet you also thought peanuts were in the nut family.
 They are not.
 Peanuts are related to the bean family, which makes them legumes.

 Did you know there are four varieties of peanuts?
 The Runner Peanut, Virginia Peanut, Spanish Peanut, and the Valencia Peanut.
-Texas is the only state to produce all four types and organic peanuts.
+Texas is the only state to produce all four types of organic peanuts.

 On average, Texas farmers plant about 200,000 acres of peanuts each year.
 This was reported in 2017.